MuckRock/squarelet/README.md

 The corresponding files are kept in the `requirements` folder.
 There are files for `base`, `local`, and `production` environments.  `local` is used for development environments and `production` is used for production and staging environments.
 Both include `base`.
 For each environment there is an `.in` file and a `.txt` file.
 The `.in` file is the input file - you list your direct dependencies here.
 You may specify version constraints here, but do not have to.

 Running `inv pip-compile` will compile the `.in` files to the corresponding `.txt` files.
 This will pin all of the dependencies, and their dependencies, to the latest versions that meet any constraints that have been put on them.
-You should run this command if you need to add any new dependencies to an `.in` files.
+You should run this command if you need to add any new dependencies to an `.in` file.
 Please keep the `.in` files sorted.
 After running `inv pip-compile`, you will need to run `inv build` to rebuild the docker images with the new dependencies included.

 [docker]: https://docs.docker.com/
 [docker-compose]: https://docs.docker.com/compose/